likhitha-s/marketing-analytics-case-studies/README.md

 - **rocket-fuel-taskabella** — field experiment measuring digital advertising's causal effect on sales
 - **beer-market-case** — marketing mix strategy across five beer brands using panel sales data (write-up pending, see note below)

-## Note on Beer Market
-Only the case prompt and industry background material are currently available for this case, not the team's completed analysis and recommendations.
-This folder will be added once that write-up is located.

 ## Contributors
 Abdul-Rahim Baba Abdul-Mumin, Joon Kim, Likhitha Srinivas, Vivian Umelo